 A short learning track to grow employee knowledge and interest.

 Trends in innovation maturity

 How to increase the strategic maturity of my company?

 PATTERN 1: from exploring to hunting

-In this pattern companies move upwards on the external side of the matrix.
+In this pattern, companies move upwards on the external side of the matrix.
 They move from simply discovering connections to meaningfully co-creating business solutions with external actors.
-Interaction with start-ups can act as a driver here for more commitment.
+Interaction with start-ups can act as a driver here for greater commitment.

 PATTERN 2: From Experimenting to Building

-In this pattern companies become more committed on the external side of the matrix.
-An organisation moves from simply having an interest in innovation to transforming its internal operations.
-They do this by for example standardising tools, knowledge and language.
+In this pattern companies become more committed on the internal side of the matrix.
+An organization moves from simply having an interest in innovation to transforming its internal operations.
+They do this by standardizing tools, knowledge and language, for example.

 Pattern 3: From one-off to balanced activities

-In this pattern organisations move from either the left or the right side of the matrix to the middle.
-By experimenting they notice a completely internal or external approach isn’t a great fit for them, and they start to balance their actions and introduce measures that are located both at the internal and external side of the matrix.
+In this pattern, organizations move from either the left or the right side of the matrix to the middle.
+Through experimenting, they notice that a completely internal or external approach isn’t a great fit for them, and they start to balance their actions and introduce measures that are located both at the internal and external side of the matrix.